dfkaye/where.js/README.md

 #### jasmine

+To use the jasmine strategy, add the following to your node suite:

+    require('../../strategy/jasmine-strategy.js');

 Because jasmine also uses a try+catch approach, you do not need to specify jasmine as the test strategy.
 However, it is *recommended if you want to intercept failing test messages*: